jialeli1/lidarseg3d/docs/INSTALL.md

 #### Notes
 - A rule of thumb is that your pytorch cuda version must match the cuda version of your systsem for other cuda extensions to work properly.
 - We don't have enough resources to test different environments, please consider using our code in a similar environment.
+- More packages should be installed for MSeg3D according to the updated "requirements.txt".
+We specified the version we used for stability, other versions can be tried if your environment has difficulties with the installation.

 ### Basic Installation

 ```bash